Producing "new" semi-orthogonal decompositions in arithmetic geometry: Preliminaries

 2. If $\tu$ contains all (small) coproducts of its objects, and $\lo$ and $\ro$ are closed with respect to $\tu$-coproducts then $C$ is closed with respect to $\tu$-coproducts as well.

 3. If $\tu$ is closed with respect to coproducts then $\lo^{\perp}_{\tu}=(\lo^{\coprod})^{\perp}_{\tu}$.

-4. If $\tu$ is closed with respect to coproducts, $\lo$ is essentially small and consists of compact objects, and $\lo^{\perp}_{\tu}=\ns$, then $\lo$ compacty generates $\tu$. \end{lem} \begin{proof} Assertions 1 and 2 easily follow from Proposition 2.1.1(1,2) of \cite{bsnew}; note (for assertion 1) that $C[1]=C$.
+4. If $\tu$ is closed with respect to coproducts, $\lo$ is essentially small and consists of compact objects, and $\lo^{\perp}_{\tu}=\ns$, then $\lo$ compactly generates $\tu$. \end{lem} \begin{proof} Assertions 1 and 2 easily follow from Proposition 2.1.1(1,2) of \cite{bsnew}; note (for assertion 1) that $C[1]=C$.

-Assertion 3 is very easy; note that for any object $N$ of $\tu$ the class $\perpp N= \{M\in \obj \tu:\ \{M\}\perp \{N\}\}$ is closed with respect to $\tu$-coproducts.
+Assertion 3 is very easy; note that for any object $N$ of $\tu$ the class ${}^\perp_{\tu} \{N\}$ is closed with respect to $\tu$-coproducts.

 Assertion 4 is given by Proposition 8.4.1 of \cite{neebook}. \end{proof}